sergiorodrigez/AI_for_Accessibility/README.md

 The system was tested with various user flows and produced high-quality, coherent audio outputs.
 Usability and accessibility were central design criteria, with successful implementation in all tested scenarios.

-## Future Work

-- Voice customization per user
-- Story saving and retrieval
-- Forum features with AI moderation
-- Multilingual support

 ## Author

 - Sergio Rodríguez García
-  Final Year Project – Telecommunications Engineering
+  Final Degree Project – Telecommunications Engineering
   Universidad Pontificia Comillas – ICAI

 ## License

 For educational purposes only.